 Once registered, you’ll be able to sign in and report your Corporation Tax within your Company Annual Return.

 HMRC will send you notification of Corporation Tax deadlines to the registered office of your business.

-Corporation Tax is payable within nine months of the end of your financial year.
+Corporation Tax is payable within nine months of the end of the accounting period covered in your return.

-If your business earns more than £1.5 million, you’ll have to pay in installments.
+If your business earns more than £1.5 million, you’ll have to pay in instalments.

 Thinking of starting a business?
 Check out our free online courses in partnership with the Open University on being an entrepreneur.

 Our free Learn with Start Up Loans courses opens in new window include: